2023 Solar Incentives Guide for Tulsa, OK - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC can be applied to solar panels installed on your primary or secondary residence in the United States.
-The solar system must have been installed after January 1, 2006 on a property owned by you for you to be eligible for the credit.
-Originally, the ITC covered 30% of all installation costs (panels, accessories, equipment and labor), although the covered amount has fluctuated slightly over time between 26-30%.
+The ITC applies to solar panels installed on your primary or secondary residence in the United States.
+The solar panels must have been installed on a property you own after January 1, 2006, for you to claim the credit.
+The ITC initially covered 30% of all installation costs (panels, equipment, accessories and labor), although the covered amount has fluctuated over the last few years between 26-30%.
 The amount you qualify for will depend on when your solar system was installed.
-There is no cap on the claim amount.
+There is no cap on the amount you can claim.

 State & Local Solar Incentives